 Hard disc (HD) recording gained popularity during the late 1990s when HD capacities and CPU speeds rapidly increased.
 Digital audio files can be stored on all conventional PC media.
 The development of the MP3 audio file format has spurred most innovative musical distribution methods since the late 1990s.

 The emergence of electronic instruments such as audio synthesizers and keyboards has enabled automatic triggering of equipment during the recording process, with no direct human intervention.
 Likewise, the introduction of increasingly compact system components has facilitated the development of mini portable audio recorders and webcams that can be operated via remote control or concealed entirely.
-Such enhancements will undoubtedly continue to evolve as electronics technology advances.
+Such enhancements will undoubtedly continue to evolve as electronics and personal audio recorder technology advances.